-(Pocket-lint) - As well as a new entry-level Ring Video doorbell, Ring announced two new versions of its premium smart doorbells in 2020 - the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus.
+(Pocket-lint) - Ring announced two new versions of its premium battery powered smart doorbells last year - the Ring Video Doorbell 3 and Ring Video Doorbell 3 Plus.

 What's the same?

 - Battery-powered with a removable, rechargeable battery

 - 1080p Full HD video

 - 2.4 and 5GHz Wi-Fi for a more stable connection

 - Advanced Motion Detection, Near Motion Zone, People Only Mode, Privacy Zones

 - Amazon Alexa and Echo Show/Fire TV support